-INTRAMURAL RESEARCH UNITS Unit Purpose Alcohol, Tobacco and Other Drug To generate knowledge and propose policy and other interventions that will lead to a reduction in alcohol, tobacco and other drug use and the associated burden experienced by individuals and society Biostatistics To advance the health of the nation through the application, development and promotion of statistical methods in the clinical and health research conducted by the SAMRC and its stakeholders Burden of Disease To assess and monitor the country's health status and determinants of disease; to project the future burden of disease in order to provide planning information to improve the health of the nation and to evaluate health information systems Centre for TB Research To run a portfolio of world class TB research ranging from basic to applied which includes projects that are laboratory based, clinic based and involves either selected individuals or local populations.
-Areas of interest include bacteriology, immunology, genetics, bioinformatics, and clinical trials with national and international collaborators Environment and Health To conduct population-based research on environmental risks to health, with special emphasis on those living in poverty Gender and Health To improve the health status and quality of life of women through high quality scientific research on gender and health that informs the development of policy, health services and health promotion Health Systems To conduct health systems research to develop health systems, improve the organisation, efficiency, effectiveness of health systems, and increase the impact of health systems on population health and well-being and to understand and evaluate how health systems function and how they can be strengthened, including how to develop and implement policies and programmes in ways that strengthen, rather than undermine, health systems HIV Prevention To address the challenges of the South African HIV epidemic and associated co- morbidities through a combination of biomedical, epidemiological and behavioural prevention, therapeutic and implementation science research agenda Non-communicable Diseases To formulate and apply an integrated programme of research and capacity development to improve the prevention, understanding, detection and management of NCDs, with a major focus on cardiovascular disease and metabolic disorders in South Africa South African Cochrane Centre To prepare and maintain Cochrane Reviews of the effects of healthcare interventions, and to promote access to and the use of best evidence in healthcare decision making within Africa Violence, Injury and Peace To improve the population's health status and quality of life through research and advocacy, aimed at promoting safety and peacefulness through the prevention of death, disability and suffering arising from violence and injury
+INTRAMURAL RESEARCH UNITS Unit Purpose Alcohol, Tobacco and Other Drug To generate knowledge and propose policy and other interventions that will lead to a reduction in alcohol, tobacco and other drug use and the associated burden experienced by individuals and society Biostatistics To advance the health of the nation through the application, development and promotion of statistical methods in the clinical and health research conducted by the SAMRC and its stakeholders Burden of Disease To assess and monitor the country's health status and determinants of disease as well as to project the future burden of disease, in order to provide planning information to improve the health of the nation and to evaluate health information systems Centre for TB Research To run a portfolio of world class TB research ranging from basic to applied where projects are either laboratory and/or clinic based, using selected individuals or local populations as a source of data.
+In collaboration with national and international collaborators, areas of interest include bacteriology, immunology, genetics, bioinformatics, and clinical trials Environment and Health To conduct population-based research on environmental risks to health, with special emphasis on those living in poverty Gender and Health To improve the health status and quality of life of women through high quality scientific research on gender and health that informs the development of policy, health services and health promotion Health Systems To conduct health systems research to develop health systems, improve the organisation, efficiency, effectiveness of health systems, and increase the impact of health systems on population health and well-being.
+It is also to understand and evaluate how health systems function and how they can be strengthened, including how to develop and implement policies and programmes in ways that strengthen, rather than undermine, health systems HIV Prevention To address the challenges of the South African HIV epidemic and associated co- morbidities through a combination of biomedical, epidemiological and behavioural prevention, therapeutic and implementation science research agenda Non-communicable Diseases To formulate and apply an integrated programme of research and capacity development to improve the prevention, understanding, detection and management of NCDs, with a major focus on cardiovascular disease and metabolic disorders in South Africa South African Cochrane Centre To prepare and maintain Cochrane Reviews of the effects of healthcare interventions, and to promote access to and the use of best evidence in healthcare decision making within Africa Violence, Injury and Peace To improve the population's health status and quality of life through research and advocacy, aimed at promoting safety and peacefulness through the prevention of death, disability and suffering arising from violence and injury